iterative/dvc.org/content/docs/command-reference/import.md

 To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
 This means that `dvc pull`, `dvc fetch`, and `dvc repro` retrieve imports from their source.
-So if the original source of an import is deleted, then the files are not backed up in your remote, and data may be lost.
+So if the original source of an import is deleted, then the files are not backed up anywhere, and data may be lost.

 To prevent this, you can use the `--backup` option to request DVC to backup the data imports to remote storage.
 This also means that `dvc pull` or `dvc fetch`